misncandy/misncandy/README.md

 ## Hello World!

-## 欢迎来到棉花糖/北桥川的Github账号！ 希望这里的文字能够给您带来些许快乐，思考，勇气，感动与力量

-普通大陆法科生，社科爱好，愿你幸福而自由。
-跨性别者MtF,she/her,~~精神病患者~~
-不必追问普世价值为何，普世价值就在我们的心中。

->“死亡是一种权力，这样的权力可以保持最后的自我。”

-左侧为本人联系方式，欢迎找我玩！
-可以提供民事与行政法方面的法律咨询哦
+Welcome to the Github account of Kitahasikawa/MisnCandy!
+I hope the words here can bring you some happiness, thinking, courage, touching and strength.

+💬 zh/en is ok!

+- 🏫 Ordinary China Mainland college students
+- ⚖️ law student
+- 👩‍💻 Social science enthusiast
+- 🏳️‍⚧️ Transgender,she/her
+- 😷 A person with a mental illness
+- 📚 Literature/social observation/social science article writing
+- 📫 On the left is my contact information

+😘 Wish you can be free and happiness.

+There is no need to ask what universal values ​​are, universal values ​​are in our hearts.

+> “死亡是一种权力，这样的权力可以保持最后的自我。”
+> "Death is a power, such power can maintain the last self."

+On the left is my contact information, welcome to contact me!
+I am happy to provide legal advice on civil and administrative law

 If they could make me stop loving you–—that would be real betrayal.
-如果他們能夠讓我停止愛你–—那才是真正的背叛。

 I stand with freedom,with peace and love,and more important,with you.

-总有一天乌云会全部散去
-我们将在没有黑暗的地方见面
-并在自由的阳光下各抒己见
+One day the clouds will all dissipate,
+We shall meet in the place where there is no darkness,
+And express our opinions in the sunshine of freedom.

 ![风会停的，或许](photo_2025-07-04_17-32-03.jpg)
 > 等到一切结束之后 风会停的